Q: Who should have a skin check?

 Q: How much does a skin check cost?

 A: A spot check of 1-3 spots takes 15 minutes and costs $96.75.
-For a full 30-minute skin check the fee is $160 and for an extended skin check more than 40 minutes the fee is $195.45.
+For a full 30-minute skin check the fee is $165 and for an extended skin check more than 40 minutes the fee is $200.45.
 The Medicare rebate covers a substantial part of this fee.
 Concession rates are available for pensioner and Health Care Card holders.
+Please note that these fees may be updated.
+Check our Fees & Bookings page for the latest prices for a skin check.

 Q: What if the doctor finds a suspicious spot?